Teadar

 What does Imperial Grade Silver Needle White Tea of Jinggu taste like?

-This white from Yunnan, China offers a distinctive drinking experience.
 This Imperial Grade Silver Needle presents a delightful fruity and sweet aroma.
 On the palate, it offers a thick, viscous, and full-bodied experience, characteristic of high-quality white tea from ten.
-It sits in the "Fruity" and "Sweet" and "Viscous" flavor families, so expect a cup that leans fruity and sweet and viscous.
+It leans fruity, sweet and viscous.

 How should I brew Imperial Grade Silver Needle White Tea of Jinggu?